inspr/core-legacy/doc/yamls.md

 The so called general file, or composed file, is nothing more than a YAML that congregates two or more definitions of the elements described above into a single dApp.

-For example a dApp that has a collection of other dApps plus some definitions of channel Types and channels.
+For example a basic example dApp, that has a collection of other smaller dApps like number-generator and filter, plus some definitions of channel Types and channels.

 ### YAML example